Fill out court claim forms

 What are court claim forms used for?

-Which form do I need to start a small claims case in California?
+Which form do I need to start a small claims case?

 Can I fill out court claim forms using AI?